Bears-R-Us/arkouda/README.md

 - Arrow

 #### Arrow Dependencies
 The arrow install will fail unless supporting packages are installed.
-Please run the install below based on your package manager
+Please run the install below based on your package manager.

-#### Arrow Dependencies

 ```
 #using conda to install